How to Lose Belly Fat: A 30-Day Plan for Beginners

 Cardio days (Tue / Thu / Sat)

 30–40 minutes of zone 2 — a pace where you can hold a conversation but not sing.
 Brisk walking on an incline, easy cycling, or swimming all qualify.
-One pre-workout dose before your Saturday session can help power through when motivation dips late in the week.
+A jump rope is one of the most efficient zone-2 tools available: low cost, zero commute, and adjustable intensity.

 Amazon · Affiliate